 - 2-3 Tablespoons refined coconut oil, or neutral oil of choice

-- ¾ cup of water or vegetable broth
+- ¾ cup water, or vegetable broth

 Seasonings